JetBrains/Qodana/topics/github.md

 ### Pull request quality gate

+<link-summary>You can enforce GitHub to block the merge of pull requests if a quality gate has failed.</link-summary>

 You can enforce GitHub to block the merge of pull requests if a quality gate has failed.
 To do it, create a [branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule) as described below: